Benito Vicetto Pérez

 Benito Vicetto Pérez (Ferrol, Spain, 21 May 1824 - Ferrol, 28 May 1878) was a Galician journalist, historian, playwright and novelist.

-As a historian, his main work is the Historia de Galicia (1865).
+As a historian, his main work was the Historia de Galicia (1865).
 He wrote stories and comedies in Spanish, as well as three poems in Galician language.
+Vicetto's work contributed to a resurgence of Galician culture, known as the rexurdimento.